sam-goodwin/punchcard/README.md

 Punchcard is a TypeScript project to imagine what the future of software development might look like for the Cloud.
 It builds on top of the [AWS Cloud Development Kit (CDK)](https://github.com/awslabs/aws-cdk), AWS's infrastructure-as-code product, adding a variety of high-level and type-safe features.

 The name punchcard comes from the idea that as infrastructure-as-code projects mature, the technology we are familiar with today will feel as ancient to us as punchcards.
-You know, those times when we were restricted to writing and sharing software on cards with holes in them ;)
+You know, those times when we were restricted to writing and sharing software on decks of cards ;).

 This style of programming should feel familiar - the idea is to map ordinary in-memory data structures and algorithms to the AWS Cloud.
 So, instead of using in-memory hash maps, you use a DynamoDB Table, and instead of an in-memory queue, it's an AWS SQS Queue, etc.